What to Do in Milos, Greece: 3 Days of Fishing Villages

 Tsigrado Beach

 I mistakenly thought I was in the clear after descending the first ladder and squeezing through the narrow passage, only to be faced with the second that was somehow more treacherous.
 The steep angle of the chute convinced me to turn around, considering no one was around at 7:30 AM to help if I slipped through the large hole underneath the thin plywood anchor meagerly connecting the ladder to the cliffside.
-Kudos if you make it all the way down via this adventurous route; alternatively, kayak rentals are available at Fyriplaka Beach next door, allowing you to reach the private cove from the water.
+Kudos if you make it all the way down via this adventurous route; alternatively, kayak rentals are available at Fyriplaka Beach next door, allowing you to safely reach the private cove from the water.

 Fyriplaka Beach

 An easily accessible beach that doesn’t require you to put your life on the line, Fyriplaka Beach is a long, thin strip of grey sand with a large unorganized section as well as the Loco Beach Bar with umbrellas and sun bed sets available to rent.
-A free large lot sits above the beach for parking, with a simple descent down the colorful, stratified cliffs on a winding path.
+A free lot sits above the beach for parking, with a simple descent down the colorful, stratified cliffs on a winding path.
 Layered mineral deposits paint the volcanic backdrop in warm bands with oceanic rock formations punctuating the scene.

 Provatas Beach

-The picture-perfect image of a traditional shore, Provatas Beach is a wide, golden stretch of soft sand overlooking a crystal-clear blue-green cove with all kinds of boats bobbing about.
-It’s the most stereotypical “beach” on Milos, and if you’ve been craving sand between your toes during a low-effort beach day after all those rocky coasts, this is the place to go.
+The picture-perfect image of a traditional shore, Provatas Beach 10 minutes away is a wide, golden stretch of soft sand overlooking a crystal-clear blue-green cove with all kinds of boats bobbing about.
+It’s the most stereotypical “beach” on Milos, and if you’ve been craving sand between your toes during a low-effort day after all those rocky coasts, this is the place to go.
 The bay is shallow and gently sloping, so the water stays calm and warm for an easy, laid-back swim.

 It’s the cherry on top that the most luxurious, thick cushioned loungers are found in the organized section of the Salty Goat Beach Club here.
 This level of comfort comes at a premium, however, with the cheapest back row beds costing €90 per set.